-A policy memo is a practical, professionally written document that can vary in length from one page to over one hundred pages.
-It provides analysis and/or recommendations directed to a predetermined audience regarding a specific situation, topic, or issue.
-A well-written policy memo reflects attention to the research problem.
+A policy memo is a practical, professionally written document that can vary in length from one page to over twenty-five pages.
+It provides analysis and recommendations directed to a predetermined audience regarding a specific situation, topic, or issue.
+A well-written policy memo reflects attention to the policy problem.
 It is well organized and structured in a clear and concise style that assumes the reader possesses limited knowledge of, as well as little time to conduct research about, the topic of concern.
 There is no thesis statement or overall theoretical framework underpinning the document; the focus is on describing one or more specific policy recommendations and their supporting action items.

 Davis, Jennifer.
 Guide to Writing Effective Policy Memos.
-MIT OpenCourseWare, Water and Sanitation Infrastructure Planning in Developing Countries, Spring 2004; Pennock, Andrew.
+MIT OpenCourseWare, Water and Sanitation Infrastructure Planning in Developing Countries, Spring 2004; Judge, Andrew.
+"Designing and Implementing Policy Writing Assessments: A Practical Guide."
+Teaching Public Administration 39 (2021): 351-368; Pennock, Andrew.
 “The Case for Using Policy Writing in Undergraduate Political Science Courses.”
 PS: Political Science and Politics 44 (January 2011): 141-146.

-Policy memo writing assignments are intended to promote the following learning outcomes:
+Writing a policy memo is intended to support the following learning outcomes:

-You should not approach writing a policy memo in the same way as you would an academic research paper.
+Do not approach writing a policy memo in the same way as you would an academic research paper.
 Yes, there are certain commonalities in how the content is presented [e.g., a well-written problem statement], but the overarching objective of a policy memo is not to discover or create new knowledge.
-It is focused on providing a pre-determined group of readers the rationale for choosing a particular policy alternative or specific course of action.
+It is focused on providing to a predetermined group of readers the rationale for choosing a particular policy alternative and/or specific courses of action leading to positive social and political change within society.
 In this sense, most policy memos possess a component of advocacy and advice intended to promote evidence-based dialog about an issue.

 Focus and Objectives

 Always keep in mind that a policy memorandum is a tool for decision-making.
-Keep it professional and avoid hyperbole that could undermine the credibility of your document.
+Keep it professional and avoid hyperbole and clever or indeterminate language that could undermine the credibility of your document.
 The presentation and content of the memo should be polished, easy to understand, and free of jargon.
 Writing professionally does not imply that you can’t be passionate about your topic, but your policy recommendations should be evidence-based and grounded in solid reasoning and a succinct writing style.

 A policy memo is not an argumentative debate paper.
-The reader should expect your recommendations to be based upon evidence that the problem exists and of the consequences [both good and bad] of adopting particular policy alternatives.
-To address this, policy memos should include a clear cost-benefit analysis that considers anticipated outcomes, the potential impact on stakeholder groups you have identified, clear and quantifiable performance goals, and how success is to be measured.
+The reader should expect your recommendations to be based upon evidence that the problem exists and understand the consequences [both good and bad] of adopting particular policy alternatives.
+To address this, policy memos should include a clear cost-benefit analysis that considers anticipated outcomes, the potential impact on stakeholder groups you have identified, clear and quantifiable performance goals, and how success will be measured.

 A policy memo requires clear and simple language that avoids unnecessary jargon and concepts of an academic discipline.
 Do not skip around.
 Use one paragraph to develop one idea or argument and make that idea or argument explicit within the first one or two sentences.
 Your memo should have a straightforward, explicit organizational structure that provides well-explained arguments arranged within a logical sequence of reasoning [think in terms of an if/then logic model--if this policy recommendation, then this action; if this benefit, then this potential cost; if this group is allocated resources, then this group may be excluded].